tycrek/ass/.github/README.md

 [npm AMongoose]: https://www.npmjs.com/package/ass-mongoose
 [@dylancl]: https://github.com/dylancl

 A Papito data engine implements support for one type of database (or file, such as JSON or YAML).
-This lets ass server hosts pick their database of choice, because all they'll have to do is enter the connection/authentication details, and ass will handle the rest, using the resource ID as the key.
+This lets ass server hosts pick their database of choice, because all they'll have to do is enter the connection/authentication details & ass will handle the rest, using the resource ID as the key.

 **~~For a detailed walkthrough on developing engines, [consult the wiki][ctw2].~~ Outdated!**